How a Person With Bipolar Thinks

 Aftercare & Opt-In Patient Follow-Up

-Your aftercare plan isn’t developed as you approach returning to your life away from us.
+Your aftercare plan isn’t being developed as you prepare to return to your life outside of care.
 When you first create your treatment plan, you start planning your transition back into the real world.
-Our treatment team understands the importance of an individualized aftercare plan that addresses issues you face in the real world.
-Our personalized approach includes:
+Our treatment team understands the importance of an individualized aftercare plan that addresses issues you face in the real world, including referrals to support groups.
+Our personalized approach also includes:

 Our Opt-In Patient Follow-Up (Patient Resource Network) continues to provide support and encouragement after you transition back into your life.